I3lacx/trial_and_error/README.md

 - [**SR-SPN**](SR-SPN/)

-  _Most recent code examples from my bachelorthesis to provide a recent example on my coding style_
+  _Most recent code examples from my bachelorthesis to provide an example of my tensorflow coding style_

 - [**Projekt_Deep_arch**](Projekt_Deep_arch/)

-  _Analyzing the variable change in a Neural Network written in tensorflow using tensorboard_
+  _Analyzing the variable change in a Neural Network written using tensorboard in tensorflow _

 - [**Q-Learning**](Q-Learning/)